Aside from writing this blog, I’ve written and presented other things that might interest you. This page represents a personal “best of” list.

 Memberships and roles

-I have been involved in the management of several of the OERxx series of conferences, and have reviewed proposals for that conference, ALT-C, Educause and others.
+I have been involved in the management of several of the OERxx series of conferences (including as co-chair of OER18), and have reviewed proposals for that conference, ALT-C, Educause and others.

 I have reviewed book proposals and articles for Routledge, OpenLibHums, JIME and others.